Mat Fraser is a legend in the CrossFit community.

 Once he’s a bit more awake, he’ll then take in a heavier breakfast consisting of bacon, eggs, and oatmeal, along with a cup of coffee.

 This keeps his energy level up and allows him to go hard with his workout routine before heading back to the gym.
+He's not the type of guy to hate eating breakfast by all means.

 Lunch falls between his two workout sessions; thus, Fraser likes to keep this meal moderately light.